e271828e/Flight.jl/docs/notes/design/framework_design.md

 §14.6 previewed the services — initialization, trim, linearization, capture — as Stratum-C clients.
 Everything they share reduces to one artifact: the **condition value**, the datum that says "set this build to this state."
-This section settles its representation, composition and application; the boundary-zero sequence, slot-initialization enforcement and the trim/linearization client loops remain open (§19).
+§16.1–§16.4 settle its representation, composition and application;
+§16.5–§16.6 the boundary-zero sequence and slot totality; §16.7–§16.9 the trim service in full; §16.10 linearization and `capture`.
+The axis is closed.

 ### 16.1 Conditions are path-addressed overlays on the declared defaults